-- Discover giant sand dunes littered with ancient Aboriginal tools, surf or snorkel at one of a dozen secluded beaches, then grab some fresh fish & chips or Enjoy a bbq picnic on the edge of the Myall River, before taking a dip at one of the white-sand beaches of Port Stephens.
+Discover giant sand dunes littered with ancient Aboriginal middens and tools, surf or snorkel at one of a dozen secluded beaches, then grab some fresh fish & chips or enjoy a bbq picnic on the edge of the Myall River, before taking a dip at one of the white-sand beaches of the region.

-- Stop by a market on your way, grab some cheese & wine to sip on your verandah as you watch the sunset, then indulge in a meal made with local produce in front of your log fire before jumping into a rainwater spa bath.
+Stop by a market on your way, grab some cheese & wine to enjoy on your verandah as you watch the sunset, then indulge in a meal made with local produce in front of your log fire before jumping into a rainwater spa bath.

 The Great Lakes is developing a reputation for great produce, it's super fresh and we are more than happy to help you find the best local produce for your plate.

 Try some local oysters, Myall prawns, local lobster, sea mullet, flathead and black fish at the "old school" Tea Gardens Fish Co-Op.